-The Sons of Temperance was a brotherhood of men who promoted temperance and mutual support.
-It spread rapidly throughout the U.S. during the 1840s.
+The Sons of Temperance was a brotherhood of men who promoted temperance.
+It spread rapidly throughout the US during the 1840s.
 It was the best known fraternal temperance group at that time.
 But its membership was secret.

-3. To raise the character of brothers.
+3. Raise the character of brothers.

 Nor was it inexpensive to be a member.
 The Sons of Temperance had an initiation fee of two dollars.
 This was expensive.
 It was equal to a typical worker’s weekly incomer.
-The weekly fee was six cents.
+Also, the weekly fee was six cents.

 The Sons of Temperance was also a mutual insurance company.
 It paid $30.00 to the family of each brother who died.
 It paid $15.00 to the family of each brother whose wife died.